Some thoughts on language...

 What if we view a concept as if it is art, focusing not on the whole image but appreciating the individual pencil strokes that make it complete?

 Appreciation is a much more suitable word than "understanding".
-"Appreciation" has a positive connotation and suggests an attentiveness that we're intrinsically moved to provide to something because we like it.
+"Appreciation" has a positive connotation and suggests an attentiveness that we're moved to give to something because we like it.
 Appreciation is released from love rather than obligation, convenience, logic, or necessity.

 Precision

 Precise expression is about authenticity.
-It is choosing with intentionality so we may express ourselves in such a way that reflects our experience.
+It is choosing with intentionality so our expression reflects our reality.

 Being accurate and deliberate, on its own, slows us down and requires that we filter our thoughts, play with nuances between words, and carefully select them based on resonance.